 Spanking scenes were used to for a character’s comeuppance.
 Don’t worry folks, it doesn’t promote Chris Brown’s domestic abuse, it was played for laughs in a childish way.
 I would love to see Pete Davidson or a future husband spanking Ariana Grande for being such a nuisance as Cat from “Victorious” and “Sam & Kat.”

-According to John Wayne, a character named Cuthbert H. Humphrey, is based on a real life liberal senator John despised over political differences.
-The Duke was a life long conservative supporting The Republican Party.
+According to John Wayne, a character named Cuthbert H. Humphrey, is based on a real-life liberal senator John despised over political differences.
+The Duke was a lifelong conservative supporting The Republican Party.

 Dumb: At the 0:48:00 mark, you can clearly see McLintock delivering a fake punch at a random bystander.